jmarpn/MP-MCS_tracking_and_analysis/README.md

 3) [environments] python code to read in MP object tracks and ERA5 3d T,RH,U,V,P,Z and return convective environmental metrics within each MP object (.e.g, CAPE, CIN, shear, moisture, etc.).

 4) [postprocess]  matlab codes which reads in, collates, and analyzes into plots LS, MP, and MCS objects, MP environemnts.
+Used for original manuscript submission.

+5) [postprocess_updated4revision1]  matlab codes which reads in, collates, and analyzes into plots LS, MP, and MCS objects, MP environements.
+Updated to respond to first round of reviewer comments.